Oxen-AI/oxen-release/oxen-rust/README.md

 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
 ```

 If you are a developer and want to learn more about adding code or the overall architecture [start here](docs/dev/AddLibraryCode.md).
-Otherwise a quick start to make sure everything is working follows.
+Otherwise, a quick start to make sure everything is working follows.

 ## Build